CERT-Polska/n6/docs/src/install_and_conf/docker.md

-    In other words, these materials are *not* intended to be used as a recipe for a secure production setup -- in particular, when it comes to (but not limited to) such issues as X.509 certificates (note that those in the [`etc/ssl/*`](https://github.com/CERT-Polska/n6/tree/master/etc/ssl)
+    In other words, these materials are *not* intended to be used as a recipe for a secure production setup -- in particular, when it comes to (but not limited to) such subjects as X.509 certificates (note that those in the [`etc/ssl/*`](https://github.com/CERT-Polska/n6/tree/master/etc/ssl)
     directories of the source code repository are purely example ones -- they should *never* be used for anything related to production